jric/cracker/README.md

  I use this tool to crack a password that I have mistyped so that I can recover the encrypted data.

- Main idea is to crack the password with minimum CPU power, so I do not attempt a brute-force search, but instead do a breadth-first search with minimal Damerau–Levenshtein edits, starting from the password I suspect was used but mistyped.
+ Main idea is to crack the password with minimum CPU power, so I do not attempt a brute-force search, but instead do a breadth-first search starting with the correct password that I believe was mistyped, and make one, two, then three, etc.
+   "edits" to immitate common typing mistakes, and try all possible combinations of those mistakes at every possible position in the "correct" password.
+The "mistakes" attempted are Damerau–Levenshtein edits, meaning:

+    * drop a character,
+    * add a character,
+    * substitute a character, or
+    * twiddle two characters.

  The vast majority of mistyped passwords are only off by one character or position!
 In my case, I had forgotten two characters when I had typed my password, and it took about 5 minutes to "crack" the password starting with a password that was off by two.
-Note that the more edits are required to get back to the correct password, the runtime will increase exponentially.
+Note that the runtime will increase exponentially as the number of edits increases that are required to get back to the correct password.
 For two edits and password about 10 characters long, it took my macbook pro about 5 minutes to crack the password.
 Mileage will vary.

 ## ALGORITHM
  I try every combination deleting characters, substituting characters, twiddling characters, and adding